fusioncharts/dev_centre_docs/getting-started/vue/your-first-map-using-vuejs.md

 7. Register the `VueFusionCharts` component

-8. Store the chart configurations in a JSON object.
+8. Store the map configurations in a JSON object.
 In this JSON object:

-    * Set the chart type as `column2d`.
-Each chart type is represented with a unique chart alias.
-For Column 2D chart, the alias is `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+    * Set the map type as `world`.
+Each map is represented with a unique chart alias.
+For World Map, the alias is `world`.
+Find the complete list of maps with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.